tcash21/zendeskR/README.md

-    getTicket(ticket.id)         - return information for the given ticket ID getTicketAudits(ticket.id)   - return all audits for the given ticket ID getOrganizations()           - return all organizations registered in your Zendesk organization
+    getTicket(ticket.id)         - return information for the given ticket ID getTicketAudits(ticket.id)   - return all audits for the given ticket ID getOrganizations()           - return all organizations registered in your Zendesk organization getAllTicketMetrics()        - return all ticket metrics in your Zendesk organization

 This package is a work in progress.
 It started out as a useful utility for myself.
 I will be adding more functionality and API calls over time.
 If there is a particular function you would like to see added, please do not hesitate to contact me.